Get Tech Tips

 Expose the victim’s chest.
 You may need to tear or remove their shirt and wipe any sweat or excess moisture from their skin.

-Normally, you apply the pads on the upper right side of the chest (just below the collarbone) and on the lower left side of their chest.
+Normally, you apply the pads on the upper right side of the chest (just below the collarbone) and the lower left side of their chest.
 Keep in mind that you place these on the victim’s right and left sides, not your right and left.
+(Look at the image above for reference.)

 In some cases, you will need to attach the pads to the defibrillator manually.
 Do that if it hasn’t already been done for you.